Miroslav Bulešić: Beatification

-The process of beatification began under Pope John Paul II on 10 August 1992 after the Congregation for the Causes of Saints issued the "nihil obstat" ("nothing against" the cause) and titled him as a Servant of God – it was the first official stage in the process.
+The process of beatification began under Pope John Paul II on 10 August 1992 after the Congregation for the Causes of Saints issued the nihil obstat ("nothing against" the cause) and titled him as a Servant of God – it was the first official stage in the process.
 There was an effort to commence the cause in 1956 but the Communists banned this and so an informative process had opened in Rome in 1957 before the cause was transferred to the forum of Poreč-Pula on 28 March 2000 while the diocesan investigation took place.
 The diocesan process lasted from 24 August 1997 until 11 September 2004 and later received C.C.S. validation in Rome.
 The Positio was submitted to the Congregation for the Causes of Saints in 2010 and the theologians approved the cause on 30 March 2012.
 The C.C.S. approved it also on 20 November 2012 while Pope Benedict XVI approved his beatification on 20 December 2012 after confirming that the late priest died in odium fidei ("in hatred of the faith").
 The date for the beatification celebration was announced on 12 February 2013.

 He was beatified on 28 September 2013 in Istria; Cardinal Angelo Amato presided over the celebration on the behalf of Pope Francis who referred to the beatification on 29 September in his Angelus address.
 There were about 670 priests and 17 000 pilgrims in attendance as was the Belgrade archbishop Stanislav Hočevar.

 The current postulator assigned to the cause is Jure Bogdan.

+Legacy

+On 7 January 2026, a "Blessed Miroslav Bulešić Hospice" (Hospicij blaženog Miroslava Bulešića) was opened in Pula, established by the Diocese of Poreč-Pula and built in 2020.